 The Community Water Quality Monitoring Program includes quarterly water quality sampling at fourteen sites in the Upper Gallatin.
-Parameters tested include temperature, dissolved oxygen, conductivity, turbidity, chloride, nitrate, total dissolved solids, pH, algae, macroinvertebrates (aquatic insects) and sediment size.
+The Upper Gallatin, from the headwaters located at Gallatin Lake in Yellowstone National Park to Spanish Creek at the mouth of the Canyon, is a 65 miles stretch of pristine river.
+Parameters tested at our 14 sites include temperature, dissolved oxygen, conductivity, turbidity, chloride, nitrate, total dissolved solids, pH, algae, macroinvertebrates (aquatic insects) and sediment size.

-The Community Outreach and Education Program provides important water resource information to the visitors and residents of the Big Sky area.
+The Community Outreach and Education Program provides important water resource information to the local residents and visitors of the Big Sky area.
 The BWTF performs several outreach and education activities each year.
-One example of activities in this program is assisting in the development and teaching of water quality lessons that are incorporated in science curriculums at Ophir School and Lone Peak High School.
-Another example was a workshop held in May 2013 to educate the Big Sky Golf Course Maintenance Crew on irrigation and fertilizer practices to reduce nitrogen runoff to the West Fork.
-Check out the article written about this workshop in the Big Sky Weekly here .
+One example of activities in this program is our Trout-in-the-Classroom program at Ophir School which assists in the development and teaching of water quality lessons as a service learning criteria.
+Another example is our Trout Friendly Landscaping Workshop that was held in July 2014 where Montana experts presented to local landscapers and community residents on trout-friendly landscaping practices, fish ecology and impacts, water conservation and alternative fertilizer practices to help reduce nitrogen runoff to the West Fork.
+For other Education and Outreach events, check out a article written about another workshop in the Big Sky Weekly here .

-Also keep a look out for our informational signs at the following sampling sites: West Fork, North Fork, Ousel and Community.
+Also keep a look out for our informational signs at the following sampling sites: West Fork, North Fork, Ousel and Community which are also located near popular hiking and nodic ski trails.
 These signs were funded by the MTDEQ Mini-Grant ProgramWatershed Resource Assessment Program

-The Water Resource Assessment Program involves more intensive assessments of pollutants that have been identified as interfering with proper watershed function.
-The Blue Water Task Force was the liason between the Montana Department of Environmental Quality (MTDEQ) and the Big Sky community for the Total Maximum Daily Load (TMDL) program.
+The Water Resource Assessment Program involves more intensive assessments of pollutants that have been identified as impairing the quality and funcation of our watershed.
+The Blue Water Task Force acts as a liason between the Montana Department of Environmental Quality (MTDEQ) and the Big Sky community for the Total Maximum Daily Load (TMDL) program.
 The TMDL program aims to determine if streams are being impacted by pollution.
-The TMDL assesment found that the West Fork of the Gallatin River ("West Fork"), the Middle Fork of the West Fork and the South Fork of the West Fork are impaired.
+The TMDL assessment recently found that the West Fork of the Gallatin River ("West Fork"), the Middle Fork of the West Fork and the South Fork of the West Fork are impaired due to excessive nitrogen, E.Coli and sediment.
 You can read the full report here .

 Watershed Restoration Program

 In 2011, the BWTF added a new project to its restoration program, an Upper Gallatin River Clean Up.
-The event takes place each year at the end of September.
+The event takes place each year during the month of September.
 Volunteers walk a stretch of the Gallatin River and pick up trash.
 Items picked up in the past include: plastic bottles, aluminum cans, lampshades, bikini bottoms, pharmaceuticals and a rusted engine block.
-After cleaning the river, volunteers enjoy a barbecue provided by the BWTF.
+After cleaning the river, volunteers enjoy a BBQ provided by the BWTF.